ices-eg/wg_WGEEL/Misc/data_call_2021/readme.md

 There is an empty first line on updated biometry

 ## Annex 4
-commercial
-72 new values
-54 updated

 ## Annex 5
-rec landings
-new values 72
-deleted rec_catch as value was np and throwing up errors

 ## Annex 6
-landings other
-6 new values
-6 updated values

 ## Annex 7 release

 Cédric : You cannot report other_landings there, it's fine if you put two lines in other landings instead, one for numbers and one for kilograms.